Frederick D. Palmer

 Palmer began his career in 1969 in Washington, D.C., on the staff of Arizona Congressman Morris K. Udall, where he served for two years.
 He was a partner in Duncan, Brown, Weinberg & Palmer, a Washington, D.C.-based law firm, for eight years where he specialized in utility, environmental, and resource law.

 He was the 2004 recipient of the Erskine Ramsay Medal Award from the Society for Mining, Metallurgy and Exploration.
-He is a member of the National Coal Council, Executive Committee, and he is the chairman of the Coal Policy Committee.
+He is a member of the National Coal Council where he is chairman of the New Markets For Coal Subcommittee, Coal Policy Committee.
 During his service to Peabody Energy, he was Peabody’s representative on the Board of Directors of the World Coal Association and served as its chairman from November 2010 to November 2012.
 He also represented Peabody on the Board of the FutureGen Alliance from its formation until June 2015.
 Additionally, he is a member of the California and D.C.
 Bar Associations.

 Palmer attended the University of Arizona, where he earned a Bachelor of Arts degree in 1966 and Juris Doctorate with honors in 1969.
 He was inducted into the Order of the Coif honor society there in 1969 and served as Symposium Editor of the Arizona Law Review.